genplanning/generative_planning/planner/README.md

 # Generative Planning-path planner
-The environment for planning the path using the inpainted semantic map
+The python implementamention for planning the path using the inpainted semantic map

 ## Prerequisites
 - Linux or macOS